Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 }
 ```

 The `do { }` block represents your *trial* area, and you *catch* the error next to that block.
-It's worth mentioning that when you `throw` your error value, the actual error type is erased (since it gets casted to the `Error` interface), so you can throw any kind of error from the same block (if you've got good reason).
+It's worth mentioning that when you `throw` your error value, the actual error type is erased (since it gets casted to the `Error` interface), so you can throw any kind of error from the same block (if you've got good reason to do that).
 Later, when you `catch`, you can pattern match by casting it back to the actual error type.[^3]

 ## Types